You may wish to read an introduction to this section first.

 Procopius of Caesarea - De Bello Gothico

-Procopius described the events which occurred during the Greek-Gothic War of 535-53.
-At that time many Roman towns had already been abandoned, but Osimo, thanks to its strong position, had grown in importance to the point that Procopius referred to Ancona as the port of Osimo.
+Procopius described the events which occurred during the Greek-Gothic War of 535-553.
+At that time many Roman towns had already been abandoned, but Auximum (Osimo), thanks to its strong position, had grown in importance to the point that Procopius referred to Ancona as its port.
 The town enjoys commanding views over the whole region.

 Courtyard of the Town Hall: 1) one of twelve beheaded statues from the Forum of Auximum; 2) relief portraying lictors (Roman officers who preceded consuls or magistrates holding fasces, symbols of power, during public celebrations); 3) inscription making reference to Pompey; 4) capital with a portrait of Francesco Sforza.
 He was the brother of Alessandro Sforza who ruled over Pesaro and he seized Osimo in 1433; 5) coat of arms of Osimo with the keys of St. Peter, symbol of the Papal State